Ryo-N7/Ryo-N7.github.io/_posts/2019-08-21-visualize-soccer-statsbomb-part-1.md

 -   And many many more…

 If I can refine/improve upon any of the above then I’ll show my own version of these in a future part.
+Anything new whether its a standalone viz or a full blog post will be linked with the code [here](https://github.com/Ryo-N7/soccer_ggplots) on my __soccer\_ggplot__ GitHub repository!

 If you want to iterate this process over many players/teams/seasons there are ways to do so using the `purrr::map()` family of functions or